RichieHakim/basic_neural_processing_modules/README.md

         - Plays and/or saves a 3D array as a video using OpenCV
     - `h5_handling.simple_save` and `h5_handling.simple_load`
         - Simple lazy loading and saving of dictionaries as nested h5 files
-    - `parallel_helpers.multiprocessing_pool_along_axis`
-        - Easy parallelization of a function along an axis
-    - `plotting_helpers.get_subplot_indices`
-        - Returns the subscript indices of the subplots in a figure